The CMC reserves the right to modify its rules until February 10th, 2023

 10. EVALUATION AND RESULTS OF THE STEPPING STONE

-- Candidates are evaluated by five adjudicators.
+- The candidates are heard by five judges.

 - Candidates who receive a scholarship of $ 500 or more are responsible for paying all taxes and duties in accordance to the laws regarding taxes from the federal and provincial governments.
 Social insurance number will be requested for the purpose of issuing a Relevé 1 and/or a T4A.